lucasvegi/Elixir-Code-Smells/README.md

 * __Category:__ Design-related smell.

 * __Problem:__ In Elixir, an ``Agent`` is a process abstraction focused on sharing information between processes by means of message passing.
-It is a simple wrapper around shared information, thus facilitating its read and update on any place of a code.
-The use of an ``Agent`` to share information is not a code smell in itself, however, when the responsibility for interacting directly with an ``Agent`` is spread across the entire system, this can be problematic.
-This bad practice can difficult the code maintenance and leave the code bug-proneness.
+It is a simple wrapper around shared information, thus facilitating its read and update from any place in the code.
+The use of an ``Agent`` to share information is not a code smell in itself; however, when the responsibility for interacting directly with an ``Agent`` is spread across the entire system, this can be problematic.
+This bad practice can increase the difficulty of code maintenance and make the code more prone to bugs.

-* __Example:__ The following codes seek to illustrate this smell.
+* __Example:__ The following code seeks to illustrate this smell.
 The responsibility for interacting directly with the ``Agent`` is spread across four different modules (i.e, ``A``, ``B``, ``C``, and ``D``).

   ```elixir
   defmodule A do